 If a new spring is installed or if pressure setting of pressure relief valve is to be changed from that which the factory has set, the following instructions must be carefully followed.

-1. Carefully remove value as a structure of the factory has
+1. Carefully remove valve cap which covers adjusting screw.

-- Carefully remove valve cap which covers adjusting screw.
-Loosen locknut which locks adjusting screw so pressure setting will not change during operation of pump. - 2.
-Install a pressure gauge in discharge line for actual adjusting operation. - Turn adjusting screw CW (in) to increase pressure and CCW (out) to decrease pressure.
+Loosen locknut which locks adjusting screw so pressure setting will not change during operation of pump.

+- 2. Install a pressure gauge in discharge line for actual adjusting operation. - 3.
+Turn adjusting screw CW (in) to increase pressure and CCW (out) to decrease pressure.
 For guidance dimensions, contact your Viking Pump® representative for Engineering Standard ES-37. - 4.
 Close the discharge line at a point beyond the pressure gauge.
 Limit the amount of time the pump is being operated at this condition.
 The temperature inside the pump will rise rapidly.
 Gauge will show maximum pressure that valve will allow while pump is in operation. - 5.
 Once pressure is set, tighten locknut and replace cap gasket and valve cap.